neuralmagic/deepsparse/examples/classification/README.md

 Replace `path_to_onnx_file` with [SparseZoo](http://sparsezoo.neuralmagic.com/) stub or filepath to ONNX model file and replace `path_to_data_directory` with appropriate SparseZoo stub or path to a directory containing `.npz` files to be used as model inputs.
 ## Example Image Classification DeepSparse Flask Deployment

-To illustrate how the DeepSparse Engine can be used with image classification models.
+The [server.py](https://github.com/neuralmagic/deepsparse/blob/main/examples/classification/server.py) script uses Flask for hosting a compiled image classification model with the DeepSparse Engine.
-The server uses Flask to create an app with the DeepSparse Engine hosting a compiled image classification model.
-The client can make requests into the server returning inference results for given inputs.
+Client can make requests into the server returning inference results for given inputs.

 ### Server
 First, start up the host server.py with your model of choice, SparseZoo stubs are also supported.